 - Tax Reform’s Impact on Corporations and Pass-Through Entities, CPE self-study, 5.5.
 CPE credits – Gain insight on how tax reform will impact corporations and pass-through entities along with tax planning strategies to help advise your clients.

-- Tax Reform’s Impact on International Tax, CPE self-study, 5.5 CPE credits – What are the changes that will affect international tax provisions?
+- Tax Reform’s Impact on International Business, CPE self-study, 5.5 CPE credits – What are the changes that will affect international tax provisions?
 Dive into planning strategies that U.S. multinationals and foreign corporations doing business in the U.S will need to consider.
+For a more focused look, dive into these international topics:

 - AICPA ENGAGE, Las Vegas, NV or Virtual, June 11-14, 2018 – There’s no time for the ordinary.
 What you will find at AICPA ENGAGE: four days of thought-provoking questions, candid insights, deep technical dives and even some radical ideas.
 It’s your time to absorb, reflect, challenge and apply the best of what the CPA profession has to offer.